centreon/centreon-documentation/versioned_docs/version-22.04/resources/glossary.md

 ## Retention files

 Retention files belong to Centreon [Broker](#broker).
-These files contain the monitoring data that could not be inserted into the database when a problem has occurred.
-For instance, if a communication problem occurs between Engine and Broker, the data is not lost, Broker stores them in a file.
+These files store the monitoring data that could not be inserted into the database.
+For instance, if a communication problem occurs between Engine and Broker, the data is not lost, Broker stores them in a file (queue).
 The file will then be read by Centreon Broker, then inserted into the databases so as to avoid data loss.

 ## Retention period